human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day3a_assembly_qc.md

 ![QV formula](https://raw.githubusercontent.com/human-pangenomics/hprc-tutorials/GA-workshop/assembly/genomics_aotearoa/images/qc/merqury_qvformula.png)

 *One important caveat to note*: this calculation uses HiFi *k*-mers to evaluate sequence derived from those same HiFi *k*-mers.
 This does a good job of showing whether the assembly worked with that data well, but what if the HiFi data itself is missing parts of the genome, such as due to bias (*e.g.*, GA dropout)?
 That's why it's important to use orthogonal datasets made using different sequencing technology, when possible.
 For instance, we can use an Illumina-based meryl database to evaluate a HiFi assembly.
+In my experience with non-human vertebrates, this often results in the QV dropping from 50-60 to 35-45, depending on the genome in question.

 Merqury operates using *k*-mer databases like the ones we generated using meryl, so that's what we'll do now.